acemod/ACE3/docs/wiki/feature/vehicledamage.md

 ### 1.2 How is damage calculated

-Damage takes into account what warhead hits you, the speed it hits you at, and how much armour it hit
+Damage takes into account what warhead hits you, the speed it hits you at, and how much armour it hit.

 If you are hit with a HEAT warhead, the system will check if you hit any ERA or SLAT armour and if so it negates all damage from hitting your vehicle and instead the component absorbs it.
 Once the SLAT or ERA is destroyed, if hit again in the same spot the warhead will penetrate.
 Tandem HEAT will penetrate and destroy the armour, however.
-AP ammo has a chance to destroy it
+AP ammo has a chance to destroy it.

 All ammunition shot at a vehicle is considered into the calculation.
 If the ammo is incendiary and it penetrates into a vital component there is a chance for cook-off to occur.